dchest/pybayesantispam/README.markdown

 where:

 * *p* is the probability (rating) that the given message is spam.
-* *pN* is probability the that it is a spam knowing it contains a Nth word.
+* *pN* is the probability that it is a spam knowing it contains a Nth token.

 pN is calculated using the following formula: